 Wealth curation.
 For many wealth possessors, the main complexity with transition to a new stage of life – whether it’s the creation of a new or a structural change to their existing business, the decision to devote himself to philanthropy, family or just to a hobby – is inability to turn to the next page.
 There is an enormous number of things which have to be dealt with: issues related to partners, management, restructuring of assets, relationships with heirs and successors.
 It sounds all very complicated, but not urgent, and is therefore postponed indefinitely.
 On a personal level, I went through all of this five years ago.
 Now my team at Phoenix Advisors is able to guide my friends and partners safely along this twisting path.

 Philanthropy infrastructure.
 Each day in the USA $1 billion dollars is donated to charity, with 14% being donated via mobile devices.
 In Russia, it’s impossible to even guess at what the figures are.
 At the same time there are a large number of businessmen and philanthropists who, guided by their hearts, want to engage in charity, which requires the need to build new infrastructure.
 We have to increase the level of transparency and the effectiveness of charity funds to restore benefactors’ confidence in the sector.
-PHILIN (Philanthropy Infrastructure) is our project aimed at the professionalization of the charity industry in Russia.
-It also allows my friends and partners who want to engage in philanthropy to use our infrastructure, rather than reinvent the wheel and create all the operating and financial institutions themselves.
+Launched in 2014, PHILIN (Philanthropy Infrastructure) provides back-office services to non-profit organizations boosting the professionalization of the charity industry in Russia.
+In 2019 we founded Philgood, a digital solutions developer and provider of consulting services for charities.
+Since July 2020, Philgood and Philin operate under a single authority and form the Philin Philgood group of companies.
+My friends and partners who want to engage in philanthropy to use our infrastructure, rather than reinvent the wheel and create all the operating and financial institutions themselves.